Q. How do I put figures (images, photos, bar graphs, charts) into my paper in APA style?

-- Figures are any type of graphical illustration other than a table, such as: graphs, charts, maps, drawings, diagrams, and photographs.
+- Figures are any type of graphical illustration other than a table.

 - Figures must add to the reader’s understanding of the content of the paper; they should not be added just to provide visual interest.
-For more information, see section 5.20 of the APA Publication Manual.
+For more information, see section 7.22 of the APA Publication Manual (7th ed.).

 - Figures must be used ethically.
 Copyright laws must be followed; simply citing a source does not make its use copyright compliant.
 A good rule of thumb: Use figures from ClipArt, Creative Commons, or the library’s rights-cleared image database, Image Quest.

 References and Citations:

 - You must provide complete citations for figures and tables in your paper and in your reference list.

 References with NoodleTools:

 - If the figure came from an image database, such as Image Quest, choose Painting, Sculpture, or Photograph from NoodleTools’s citation type drop-down menu.

 - If the figure came from within a source like a book, an article, or a web site, choose a citation type that matches the source.